brews/tellervo-python/README.md

 # Open connection to Tellervo server, throw our query at it, close connection.
 # Note that using the `with as` statement will close the connection to the
 # server, even if something goes wrong.
-with tel.Connection(TARGET_URL, USERNAME, 'MyPassword!') as con:
+with tel.Connection(SERVER_URL, USERNAME, 'MyPassword!') as con:
     reply = con.execute(search_query)

 # Parse TRiDaS XML from server.
 See `lxml` for details.